qiskit-community/qiskit-nature/docs/howtos/numpy_minimum_eigensolver.rst

 Below we show how you can use this setting.

-1. We obtain an ``ElectronicStructureProblem`` which we want to solve:
+1. We obtain an :class:`~qiskit_nature.second_q.problems.ElectronicStructureProblem`
+   which we want to solve:

 .. testcode::